gkorpal/gkorpal.github.io/_pages/book-list.md

 * **A Friendly Introduction to Number Theory** by *Joseph H. Silverman*: A modern introduction to elementary number theory.
 * **The  Higher  Arithmetic** by *Harold  Davenport*: It is written in prose form, many interesting things to learn.

-## Transcendental Number Theory ##
+## Analytic Number Theory ##

+* **An Introduction to the Theory of Numbers** by *G. H. Hardy* and *E. M. Wright*: It is a classic textbook with lot of interesting stuff using elementary analytic methods.
+* **Diophantine Approximation** by *W. M. Schmidt*: Standard reference for the general theory.
+Also contains proofs of theorems belonging to "Geometry of Numbers."
   * **Topics in Number Theory (Volumes I and II)** by *William J. LeVeque*: The best place to understand the proof of Roth's theorem and Delaunay-Nagell theorem (discussed in the volume 2 part).
 The volume 1 part can also be used as an introduction to elementary number theory.
-If you want to see the proof of Roth's theorem in terms of exercises, have a look at the book "An Invitation to Modern Number Theory" by Steven J. Miller and Ramin Takloo-Bighash.
-* **Diophantine Approximation** by *W. M. Schmidt*: Standard reference for the general theory.
-Also contains proofs of theorems belonging to "Geometry of Numbers".
 * **Making Transcendence Transparent** by *E.B.
 Burger and R. Tubbs*: Very nice introductory text for learning the techniques used in transcedental number theory.

-## Analytic Number Theory ##

-* **An Introduction to the Theory of Numbers** by *G. H. Hardy* and *E. M. Wright*: It is a classic textbook with lot of interesting stuff using elementary analytic methods.
 * **Multiplicative Number Theory** by *Harold Davenport*: This is a tough book for introducing analytic number theory, but worth the hardwork since you get to prove Prime Number Theorem with a good estimate.
 However, anyone interested in analytic number theory must read the chapter 8 about Riemann's contribution (he wrote only one paper!).
   * **The  Theory  of  Functions** by *E. C. Titchmarsh*.
 A good reference for the complex analysis used by Davenport.
 Available on [internet Archive](https://archive.org/details/TheTheoryOfFunctions).
 Might also be worth looking at Titchmarsh's other book "The Theory of the Riemann Zeta-Function."
   * **An  Introduction  to  the  Analytic  Theory  of  Numbers** by *R. Ayoub*: A good supplementary text for the methods and estimates used by Davenport.